Sam Ladner (she/her) is a sociologist, researcher, and student of productivity studying the future of work.

 She recently retired from her role as the first Senior Principal Researcher at Workday.
 Sam has a history of firsts — she was also the first Principal Researcher at Amazon.
 Prior to that, she worked in various roles at Microsoft.
 She is a popular public speaker at leading design and research conferences.

-She holds a PhD in sociology from York University, served as a Postdoctoral Fellow at the Toronto Metropolitan University, and has taught at several universities including University of Washington and the Ontario College of Art and Design University in Toronto.
+She holds a PhD in sociology from York University, served as a Postdoctoral Fellow at the Toronto Metropolitan University.
+She is currently an adjunct professor at the Ontario College of Art and Design University in Toronto where she teaches Leading Innovation in the Strategic Foresight graduate program.